phpmyadmin/phpmyadmin/doc/setup.rst

 Instead of manually editing :file:`config.inc.php`, you can use the `Setup Script <setup/>`_.
 First you must manually create a folder ``config`` in the phpMyAdmin directory.
+This directory is contained in:  /etc/phpmyadmin (for Ubuntu users).
 This is a security measure.
 On a Linux/Unix system you can use the following commands:

 .. code-block:: sh